Data Storage Facilities

 • Can only be accessed by research team members who are checked into the DCCN

-High Performance Storage is the workhorse of data analysis at the DCCN: for the vast majority of use cases it is the ideal place to store data that you will analyze since it offers ease-of-access to files and is set up to function with other storage infrastructure.
-However, due to limited space you cannot leave data on High Performance Storage.
+High Performance Storage is directly connected to the HPC cluster, the workhorse of data analysis at the DCCN.
+For the vast majority of use cases it is the ideal place to store data that you will analyze since it offers ease-of-access to files and is set up to function with other storage infrastructure.
+It is the primary storage facility for research data when a project is in progress, but due to limited space you cannot leave research data on the High Performance Storage after the project has finished.

 Radboud Data Repository